Best cell phone plans 2025

 -

-No hotspot with lower plans
+No hotspot usage with lower plans

-Besides unlimited calling, texting, and data, Cricket Wireless also throws in a bunch of extra goodies with its highest plan, including ad-supported Max, and 150GB cloud storage.
+Besides unlimited calling, texting, and data, Cricket Wireless also throws in a bunch of extra goodies with its highest plan, including ad-supported Max, and 150GB of cloud storage.
 You also get 15GB of dedicated mobile hotspot data, which should be more than enough if you need to get some work done while on the move.
 This plan comes with spam call blocking, as well as usage in Mexico and Canada.

 How much data do you need?